michaelhyatt/elastic-apm-mule3-agent/README.md

 ## Things to know and consider
 * Requires Maven 3.x to build jar file.
-* Works with both, Mule 3.9.x CE and EE.
-Built with Mule CE 3.9.0 and tested with EE 3.9.0.
+* Works with both, Mule 3.9 and 3.8, CE and EE.
-* Only supports Mule 3.9.x at this stage.
-* Mule 3.8 is supported (see [#16](https://github.com/michaelhyatt/elastic-apm-mule3-agent/issues/16)).
-Requires different dependency, see Mule 3.8 and 3.9.
+* Mule 3.8 requires separate dependency, as per above.
 * Only captures input and output properties, no flowVars at this stage.
 * Compatible with Elastic stack versions including APM 7.x and 6.5+ and uses APM Java client v1.6.0.
 * Elastic APM - https://www.elastic.co/solutions/apm